John Jones (abolitionist): Activism in Chicago

+Jones authored several influential pamphlets in opposition to slavery.
+Brown advocated in strong opposition to a provision that was ultimately included in the 1848 state constitution that prohibited "free persons of color" from moving to Illinois, and prohibited slaveholders from bringing their slaves to Illinois to free them.
+In his opposition to this provision, Jones cited the principals of equal citizenship and equal treatment under the law, noting that the United States constitution did not utilize the word "white" in its text.

 Jones played a key role in Chicago’s Underground Railroad and opened a "General Intelligence Office" at 88 Dearborn Street in 1854.
 This was the major communications hub for African-Americans, both free and escaped slaves, from 1854 until the end of the Civil War.
 In 1861, the Joneses helped found Olivet Baptist Church, which contained the first library open to black Chicagoans.

 Illinois black codes

 As early as 1847, Jones made it his primary objective to repeal Illinois' racist black laws.
 Illinois's version of a Black law or "code", first adopted in 1819, controlled (and in a 1853 law in the lead-up to the Civil War, forbade completely) black immigration into Illinois, and prohibited blacks from serving on juries or in the Illinois state militia.
 Jones' first attempt at repeal was writing a series of columns in the Western Citizen in 1847.
 It was also during this year that he began to work closely with his friend Frederick Douglass.
 In December 1850, Jones circulated a petition—signed by black residents of the state—for Illinois legislators to repeal the Black Laws.
 In 1864, the Chicago Tribune published Jones’ pamphlet, “The Black Laws of Illinois and a Few Reasons Why They Should Be Repealed.”
-It was not until 1865 that Illinois repealed the state’s provision of its Black Laws.
+The next year in 1865, Illinois repealed the state’s provision of its Black Laws, with governor Richard J. Oglesby signing the bill into law.

 Later life

+In 1869, after black people became eligible to hold Illinois state political offices, Governor Oglesby appointed Jones as the state's first black notary public.
+In September 1870, Jones became the first black man to serve on a grand jury in the state of Illinois.